College Board: Advanced Placement classes

 Some teachers have criticized AP classes as restrictive in the nature of their curriculum and yet indispensable due to the importance of AP classes in the college admissions process.
 The College Board can effectively control every aspect of AP classes directly or indirectly.
 The $97 fee, which is noted critically above, results only in a score report with the test name and grade.
 No details are given on how this scoring was reached nor are individuals given access to this information from College Board.

 Additionally, starting with a pilot program in 2018 and officially rolling out to all schools in 2019, the College Board required students to sign up for AP tests during the fall before early-round college decisions are out.
 While the College Board stated that this was to ensure students commit to learning the material at the beginning of the year, the move drew criticism from students, stating that because they do not know whether or not the college they end up attending will grant credit for the test, the new, early registration deadline forces students to pay for tests that they will receive no benefit from.
 The College Board also charges $40 if a student does not sit for a test that they signed up for, meaning that many students who signed up for tests that would not grant them any credit still have to sit for those tests or pay the $40 fee.

 Traditionally, AP exams are given in a school setting and last two to four hours.
-However, in 2020, due to the COVID-19 pandemic, the College Board released a new form of AP testing.
+However, in 2020, due to the COVID-19 pandemic, the College Board created an alternate form of AP testing for that year.
 Students were to take exams at home in a shortened 45-minute, open-book format.
-During the exams, there were reports of disruptions in tests.
+During the exams, there were reports of disruptions in the process, such as students being unable to submit their answers, general confusion about the test process, and more.